 But seriously, that is where the similarity ends.
 Punts are flat bottomed boats and propulsion is done by pushing off the river bed using a big, long pole – of around 15 foot in length (5m if you’re using the metric system).

 They are designed to operate in fairly shallow, slow moving water, ideal for navigating the shallow water of small rivers and areas where traditional boats may struggle.
+Historically, punting originated as a method of transporting goods on shallow rivers, so it had entirely practical roots before becoming a leisure activity.
+The lower river runs through the heart of the city, home to many of Cambridge University’s renowned colleges.

 It’s actually relatively easy to get out of your depth (literally) when punting, as anyone who’s ventured onto the upper river towards Grantchester, or even strayed too close to the ‘beach’ at Magdalene college can attest to.